Domestic Violence Help & Support Groups

 • Not paying child support

 Domestic violence and abuse can make it difficult to leave toxic relationships.
-Some of the common reasons people don’t leave abusive relationships include the following:
+Some of the common reasons people don’t leave abusive relationships can include the following:

-Other reasons you may find it difficult to leave an abusive relationship include believing that things will get better, trauma bonding with your abuser, social pressure to stay together, sharing a physical living space, being isolated from friends or family, your partner physically keeping you from leaving, unequal power dynamics, working together, or sharing a child.
-Though it can be difficult to leave, having a plan can help.
+Other reasons you may find it difficult to leave an abusive relationship can include believing that things will get better, trauma bonding with your abuser, social pressure to stay together, having a physical living space, being isolated from friends or family, your partner physically keeping you from leaving, unequal power dynamics, working together or having a child together.

-• Installed Spyware: Consider using computers available at work, a public library, or a friend’s house instead of at home.
+• Installed spyware: Consider using computers available at work, a public library, or a friend’s house instead of at home.

-• GPS Tracking: Remove GPS trackers (including Apple AirTag) from your vehicle and any purses/wallets/bags that you carry with you.
+• GPS tracking:Remove GPS trackers (including Apple AirTags) from your vehicle and any purses, wallets, or bags that you carry with you.

-• Change Passwords: Use safe passwords for your phone PIN, email, and social media.
+• Change passwords:Consider using personal passwords for your phone PIN, email, and social media.
 Consider changing them frequently and using two-factor authentication.

 If you believe you may need to leave at some point, it can be helpful to gather the following supplies and store them in a safe location: